-- Route Planning and Optimisation: The app lacks optimization capabilities.
+- Route Optimisation: The app lacks optimization capabilities.
 Therefore, it is not suitable for planning or any business that requires logistics or deliveries.
-As mentioned in our article on route planning, when you have ten deliveries, there are 3,628,800 combinations of routes.
+Let’s say, you have ten deliveries, there are 3,628,800 combinations of routes.
 When you add another stop, that number goes up to 39,916,800 combinations of routes!
 Millions of combinations!
-For more information check out our in-depth article on Route Planning

 - Fleet Management: Another example is any company or organization that has a fleet of several vehicles or drivers.
 As the needs are very diverse, these companies will want to look into alternative solutions that can track maintenance, fuel costs, scheduling, and productivity tracking tools.
 We cover this in-depth in our article on fleet management.

 Google Maps allows planning a route with up to 10 stops.
 Users can create routes for biking, driving, walking, or other forms of transport.
 Depending on the platform you are using (mobile or website), the process may vary on how to do that.

 The software solution that makes it easy for you to reach your destination; no matter if you have multiple stops.
 The best example is Upper Crew.
 It provides you with the shortest route available to reach your destination.

 The short answer is, unfortunately, “no.” Google Maps uses an algorithm called the “Dijkstra Algorithm,” which finds the shortest route between 2 points individually, but does not create the optimal route overall.